-After having faced the Himalaya’s we were ready for a holiday.
+After having faced the Himalayas’s we were ready for a holiday.
 Stuff had been stolen, Sabina’s bike fell of a bus (the wheel broke beyond repair) and we were both feeling really weak.
 The bikes had to do without us for a while.
 Time for some beaches and good food.

 We stored our bikes in Kathmandu and booked a flight to Mumbai.
-India isn’t typically known as a place to relax, but we had high hopes for the South and we were definitely not disappointed.
+India isn’t typically known as a place to relax, but we had high hopes for the South, and we were definitely not disappointed.
 Mumbai is the second city of India but immediately when we arrived it felt a lot more relaxed than Delhi.

 Where to eat in Mumbai

 The food the city had to offer was to die for.
 We pretty much spend most of our days eating.
-Our favorite places were all in or around Colaba, where we were also staying.
+Our favourite places were all in or around Colaba, where we were also staying.